wg-osr/walkerga.github.io/class/mu_wizard2.md

 <details markdown="1">
 <summary>Design Notes</summary>
-Inspired by my templateless [Priest](/class/priest) class, I wanted to deconstruct the GLOG wizard into more endible bites for my players.
+Inspired by my templateless [Priest](/class/priest) class, I wanted to deconstruct the GLOG wizard into more edible bites for my players.
 This version does that by focusing on one concept only: spellbooks.
 It's also designed to easily blend with the exploration aspect of the game by allowing me to add spellbooks to dungeon loots and make them instantly desirable even if the party's wizard already has one.
-Most of all, it's my homage to what drew me to the GLOG to begin with: the litteral hundreds of wizards classes!
+Most of all, it's my homage to what drew me to the GLOG to begin with: the literal hundreds of wizards classes!
 Most of the spellbooks described bellow are direct conversions from my favourites among them.

 So how is this wizard different from the aforementioned priest?
 It sure does look identical!
 Well no. First, the wizard gains SD every level and can do whatever it wants with them, while the priest gains SD each time it matches a certain condition and can only cast each of its spells once per day.
 Second, the priest chooses a new sacrament every level, a wizard is stuck with its starting spellbook unless it finds new ones in its adventures.
 The wizard can also spend Treasures to study more spells even when they are not leveling up.
-In the end, the priest will have fewer spells, but a potentially unlimied amount of spell dices, while the wizard will have 4 spell dices and a potentially unlimited amount of spells.
+In the end, the priest will have fewer spells, but a potentially unlimited amount of spell dices, while the wizard will have 4 spell dices and a potentially unlimited amount of spells.
 Multiclassing as a Priest and a Wizard is heretical.
 </details>

 <ins>Starting Equipment</ins><br>